Think of the things that can ruin your PR.

 Slow load speed is the enemy of good PR content

 Page load speed is an important ranking factor for Google.
 This is because over half of all the traffic comes from mobile devices – and smartphone users don’t want to wait.
 Each second matters.
-Research shows that 25% of US users abandon a site if takes more than 4 seconds to load.
-Some experts even calculated that if Amazon’s response time was 1 second slower, they would lose $1.6 billion each year in sales.
+Research shows that 25% of US users abandon a site it takes more than 4 seconds to load.
+Some experts even calculated that if Amazon’s response time was 1-second slower, they would lose $1.6 billion each year in sales.
 Impressive, isn’t it?

 Only nobody will see your rich and informative content – because it’s relegated to page 2 or 3.
 Which is like the South Pole, basically.
 Nobody will even find you there.